Last Updated: May 19, 2023

 Customer Service and Technical Support.
 We may offer various Internet chat services, for example, to speak with a Pilot support representative.
 A transcript of the chat session may be retained to resolve questions or issues related to our Services.

 Administrative Data.
-Administrative Data includes information related to Service management (for example, user account credentials to log into our proprietary application app.pilot.com, billing information, etc.) and information about the usage of our Services (for example, log data or metadata from service delivery communications, such as email senders and recipients, subject lines, and dates of communication) and Usage Data.
+Administrative Data includes information related to Service management (for example, user account credentials to log into our proprietary application app.pilot.com, billing information, etc.), information about the usage of our Services (for example, log data or metadata from service delivery communications and customer interactions, such as email senders and recipients, subject lines, dates of communication, and response times), and Usage Data.
 Usage Data is usage information that we automatically collect when you access our proprietary application app.pilot.com, which is part of our Services, such as IP addresses, log files, unique device identifiers, pages viewed, browser type, any links you click on to leave or interact with our Services, and other usage information collected from Cookies.

 Categories of personal information we collected in the last twelve months and sources from which we obtain personal information are set forth in the table below: